Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - Load balancing to multiple applications on the same machine (containers).
 - Layer 7 (HTTP/HTTPS traffic), flexible.
 - It is also possible to have a load balancer to on-premises servers or hybrid.
-- ALP can be connected with AutoScaling.
+- ALP can be connected with AutoScalingGroup.
-- Possibility to set SSL Certificate.
+- Possibility to set SSL/TSL Certificate.
 - Cross zone load balancing is best practice for a ALB.
 It is required to have atleast two AZ.
 - Round Robin algorithm to route traffic.
 - IP addresses are dynamic.